 You may have noticed the odd question thrown into several multilingual job specs.
 Employers like to do this for a very specific reason (we do too) – that is because they would like to see if you have actually read the job spec.
-If you see any opportunities for you – the jobseeker – to answer any questions, make sure you have those answers ready in your first screening call with a company/recruiter.
+If you see any opportunities for you – the job seeker – to answer any questions, make sure you have those answers ready for your first screening call with a company/recruiter.
 Doing so shows you are well prepared and that you have read the job spec fully.

 Read the entire job spec again.

-Yes, its annoying – but you never know you could have missed some vital information – you really want to know the job inside out before you click ‘’Apply’’.
+Yes, it's annoying – but you never know you could have missed some vital information – you really want to know the job inside out before you click ‘’Apply’’.
 Doing so makes everything so much easier for everyone involved – We cannot stress it enough – read, read and re-read the entire job spec.

 There you have our top 6 tips on how to read a job spec and get the best out of your job search for an exciting opportunity abroad.
-For more great tips – Click to Careertrotter today – Helping you find Multilingual Jobs Abroad is our speciality.
+For more great tips – Click to Careertrotter today – Helping you find Multilingual Jobs Abroad is our specialty.